 - Now it is clean-up time.
 You will have to either copy and paste bitmaps directly from Fireworks, or save individual bitmaps that have transparency.
 If you have a bitmap that is transparent, copy it and save it into its own Fireworks file, then export as png 32-it will preserve the quality and the transparency.
 You can then open these files directly into Sketch and add them back into your layout.

 So, it’s a lot of work just getting your files into Sketch.
 I really wish Sketch would have figure out a way to work with Adobe to allow layered png files to open in Sketch, but that’s life.
-In upcoming posts in this series, I will document how I am overcoming the transition to Sketch.
 I have cursed Sketch’s existence quite a few times trying to figure out how to accomplish certain tasks.
-Hopefully these posts can help others transitioning suffer a wee bit less.
+Hopefully this post can help others transitioning suffer a wee bit less.